Publications and publication types

 element if the value of the @label

-attribute corresponds to a declaration in the publication config.
+.
 Use cases for block labels include numbering figures or tables.

 Block labels and headings